Changissnz/nu_merchant_principal/README.md

 Incompleteness here, an understanding without full control over.
 In the second part of this series, jealousy in practice was mentioned in a few statements of difference to that of pride.
-The jealous are also ones not very consistent.
+Ones that operate on jealousy are also not very consistent.
 The jealous oftentimes view themselves as second-best, at most, in some respects.
 And in their latching of focus onto this view of being second-best, the jealous can also become an illusionist, a deceiver in practices of duality for their competitive states.
 The moral outcry against unfairness, such outcries typically not openly expressed during the jealous' deception, is treated as a fundamental building block for their rationale.
 According to the jealous that